 Then I saw heaven opened and here came a white horse!
 The one riding it was called “Faithful” and “True,” and with justice he judges and goes to war.

-- In Matt 24:29–30, the sky is disturbed with darkness.
-In Rev 19, the sky is not disturbed with darkness.
+- In Matt 24:29–31, the sky is characterized with darkness.
+In Rev 19, this feature is conspicuously lacking from the heavenly scene.

-While some interpreters may dismiss this point as important, it is odd that this key theophanic element is missing from Rev 19:11–21, if it is supposed to be identified with the same occurrence as Matt 24:30–31.
-The mention of Christ coming on clouds is showcased within significant passages on Christ’s initial return; e.g. Luke 21:27; 1 Thess 4:17; Rev 14:14–16.
+While some interpreters may dismiss this point as important, it is odd that this key theophanic element of clouds is missing from Rev 19:11–21, if it is supposed to be identified with the same occurrence as Matt 24:30–31.
+The mention of Christ coming on clouds is showcased in significant passages on Christ’s initial return; e.g. Luke 21:27; 1 Thess 4:17; Rev 14:14–16.